CSU Traditions and Campus Life

 CSU Traditions

-CAM the Ram is the official mascot of Colorado State University, named after the Colorado Agricultural and Mechanical College (the university’s former name).
-Alumnus William Simpson’46 won a contest to name the bighorn sheep as the official mascot.
-CAM is a Rambouillet Ram and has his own troop of Ram Handlers to help him out.
-CAM makes regular visits to University events and local schools.
+CAM the Ram is the official mascot of Colorado State University, C-A-M named after the Colorado Agricultural and Mechanical College (the university’s former name).
+CAM makes regular visits to University events and local schools, and many students try to get a photo with CAM before they graduate.

-The Oval serves as the heart of Colorado State University.
-It was designed in 1909 as an aesthetically pleasing way to connect main campus buildings.
-Surrounding the Oval are historic buildings including Johnson Hall, which was the original student center, and the Music Building which was built as a library.
-Laurel Hall, now home to the Office of International Programs, used to be a horse barn!
-Old Main was the cornerstone of the oval until it was burned to the ground during a demonstration in 1970.
+The Oval is the historic heart of Colorado State University.
+It was designed in 1909 as a way to connect main campus buildings.
+Surrounding the Oval are many buildings from the early days of CSU – including Laurel Hall, now home to the Office of International Programs!
+Come visit us in Laurel and enjoy a scenic stroll around the Oval!

 The CSU Fight Song